bcgov/moh-plr-fhir/input/pagecontent/index.md

 The above diagram outlines the different entities that compose a facility:

 * Facility Name - name and description
-* Facility Details - type and purpose, owner, operator
+* Facility Details - owner, operator, effective dates
-* Facility Type - physical, mobile or possibly virtual
 * Civic Address - civic address along with latitude/longitude and community health service area (CHSA) codes and code descriptions
-* Facility Identifier - identifier with identifier type
+* Facility Identifier - identifier(s) with identifier type
+* Community Health Service Area - a health boundary within the Province of BC

 ### Relation to CA Baseline and other IGs